tinoryj/tinoryj.github.io/_posts/2020-03-21-Note-Cao2020Carver.md

 Carver is a file system parameters selection and tunning method, which uses:
 * Variance-based metric to quantify storage parameters' importance.
 * Latin Hypercube Sampling to sample huge parameter spaces,
-* Greedy but efficient parameter-selection algorithm to identify important parameters.
+* Greedy but the efficient parameter-selection algorithm to identify important parameters.

 <!-- more -->

 ## Why

-* Storage system parameters' default setting are often no optimal, the best parameters can provide significant gains (performance, latency, space).
+* Storage system parameters' default setting is often not optimal, the best parameters can provide significant gains (performance, latency, space).
 * Storage system parameter space is huge (Ext4: 59 parameters with $10^{37}$ configs).
 * Parameters are not equally important.
 * Tunning result is just for current hardware or workloads, which is not transferable.